PKHarsimran/PKHarsimranOldGithubPages/about.md

 permalink: /about/
 ---

-Hello, and welcome to my blog! 😃 You've just stumbled upon the fabulous world of an enthusiastic engineer who loves playing with embedded microcontrollers like they're going out of style.
-Arduino and Raspberry Pi?
-They're my bread and butter! 🍞🧈 My passion for technology knows no bounds, and it's led me to reverse engineer small electrical equipment and build my own army of Internet of Things (IoT) devices using ESP32 and ESP8266 development boards.
-Watch out world, my smart toaster is coming for you! 🌎🍞🤖
+Hey there! 😃 You've just landed in the fantastic realm of a tech-savvy engineer with a flair for the whimsical.
+My playground?
+The dynamic universe of embedded microcontrollers.
+Arduino and Raspberry Pi aren't just hobbies—they're a way of life! 🚀🤖

-In my daytime alter-ego, I work as a full-time security analyst, duking it out with cyber-villains and keeping tabs on the ever-shifting threat landscape.
-I'm like a cyber-superhero—minus the cape! 💻🦸‍♂️
+I'm not just your average engineer; by day, I'm a vigilant security analyst battling cyber-villains and navigating the ever-changing threat landscape.
+Picture a cyber-superhero, just sans the cape. 💻🦸‍♂️

-Now, I've also been dabbling in the mystical world of cloud computing (oooh, ahhh), with a laser-focused gaze on Azure. ☁️💻 My unquenchable thirst for knowledge propels me to constantly improve and broaden my expertise in the ever-evolving tech landscape.

-On a more personal note, I've been living with CPTSD (complex post-traumatic stress disorder) and have made it my mission to spread mental health awareness and advocacy like wildfire. 🔥💚 I'm a firm believer in the power of self-help and personal development, and I'm an avid reader of books and articles on these topics.
-You could say I'm a walking, talking library of self-improvement! 📚🚶‍♂️ Through my blog, I aim to share my experiences, insights, and learnings, hoping to inspire and support others who are on a similar journey.
+Lately, I've been delving into the enigmatic world of cloud computing, with a special focus on Azure.
+It's like peering into a crystal ball of endless possibilities! ☁️🔮

+But there's more to me than circuits and code.
+Living with CPTSD has fueled my passion for mental health advocacy, spreading awareness like a beacon of hope. 🌟💚 I'm a voracious reader, constantly feeding my mind with self-help and personal development literature.
+Consider me your go-to library for growth and resilience! 📚🌱

-So, grab a comfy seat, and thanks for stopping by! 😊 I hope you find value, inspiration, and maybe even a chuckle or two in the content I share.
-Please feel free to connect with me—I'm excited to engage with you and learn from your experiences as well!
-After all, laughter and learning are better together. 😄🤝
+So, why not pull up a chair and dive into my blog?
+I hope to sprinkle your day with inspiration, insights, and a good laugh or two.
+Your thoughts and experiences matter to me—let's connect and embark on this journey of laughter and learning together. 😊🌈

+And hey, my latest quest?
+Mastering the art of Docker! 🐳💻 Let's explore these new horizons together.

 Also check out this if you are looking get a job : https://50waystogetajob.com/